-The share capital of the Issuer consists of 418,597,567 ordinary shares with no nominal value.
+Following the recent share buyback (2.7 million own shares bought back in June and July 2018 and subsequently cancelled on 8 August 2018) and the (limited) capital increase reserved for staff (see next paragraph) the share capital of the Issuer now consists of 416,155,676 ordinary shares with no nominal value.
 All ordinary shares carry voting rights and each share represents one vote.
 The shares are listed on Euronext Brussels.